Is NoFap Worth It in 2020? (After I’ve Been on NoFap for 6 Years)

 One week after quitting, I experienced PMO withdrawal symptoms:

 - Lack of motivation to do anything

-- Intense mood swings between euphoria and depression states
+- Intense mood swings between euphoria and depression or tiredness and hyperactivity

 Not everyone has these symptoms but they are common nonetheless.